SebastianErfort/notes_public/tech/software/cfgmgmt/Puppet.md

 - The main file for this is the file `hiera.yaml` in the base of the repository.
 - Hierarchy between modules is usually set in a file `common.yaml`, in our case `data/99_config.yaml`.
 The section `profile::config:` contains the different sets of `modules` to be used in our different profiles
     - `base`: comon to all profiles
-    - `lwp`: modules for LWP workspaces
-    - `awp`: modules for AWP workspaces
+    - ...
     - `server`: modules for servers
-- The order of modules within one of these sets is important, if there are depedencies!
+- The order of modules within one of these sets is important, if there are dependencies!
 For example the module `sshd` uses data from the module `mfa` and has thus to come after/below it
-- on top of that we have the node-level files (`node.yaml`), in our case in the directory `data/00_hosts/host.yaml`, role-assigments by IP-ranges in `data/10_roles` as well as external node classifiers (ENCs) in a separate repository [lwp/puppet-enc](https://git.lwp.rug.nl/lwp/puppet-enc).
+- on top of that we have the node-level files (`node.yaml`), in our case in the directory `data/00_hosts/host.yaml`, role-assignments by IP-ranges in `data/10_roles` as well as external node classifiers (ENCs) in a separate repository [lwp/puppet-enc](https://git.lwp.rug.nl/lwp/puppet-enc).

 ### External Node Classifiers (ENCs)